akkartik/mu/baremetal/README.md

      pixels per grapheme, this will give us 160x128 graphemes.
 But it's still an open question if it's reasonably widely supported by modern hardware.
      If it isn't, I'll downsize.
   2. Keyboard.
 Just a partial US keyboard for now.
+Main qwerty zone only.
+No number pad, no function keys, no ctrl/alt/meta/fn/super/capslck/numlck.

 That's it:
   * No wifi, no networking